 Keep in mind that the Virtual Terminal is only available if you have a PayPal Payments Pro plan, which costs $30/month, whether you get it as a standalone feature or you get it through Payments Pro.
-Overall, PayPal’s fees are comparable to those of other third-party processors, though as I mentioned earlier, both Square and Shopify offer a virtual terminal without a monthly fee.
+Overall, PayPal’s fees are comparable to those of other third-party processors, though as I mentioned, both Square and Shopify offer a virtual terminal without a monthly fee.

 One recent policy change that has sellers chagrined is that when a transaction is refunded, PayPal will not return the processing fee to you.
-That means that if you refund a $100 online purchase to a customer, the processing fee won’t be returned to you and you’ll lose $3.20.
-This may not sound like that much, but if you’re issuing a significant number of refunds, these costs add up quickly.
+That means that if you refund a $100 online purchase to a customer, you’ll lose $3.98 (in the case of a PayPal Checkout transaction).
+If you’re issuing lots of refunds, these costs add up quickly.
 For more on refund policies in the payment processing industry, check out our article on credit card refund fees.

 The Bottom Line On PayPal For Business Accounts

 PayPal has plenty to offer offline sellers as well — with PayPal’s in-house Zettle POS solution along with its robust POS and accounting integrations, you’ll be able to take payments anywhere with ease.
 Read our full PayPal review for an even deeper look into what the payments giant has to offer your business.

 That being said, PayPal obviously isn’t an ideal solution for everybody.
-If you’re not happy with PayPal’s business practices (the recent pricing changes come to mind) or if you’re in the process of comparison shopping, check out our article on PayPal alternatives.
+If you’re not happy with PayPal’s business practices (the recent pricing changes come to mind) or if you’re in the process of comparison shopping, see our article on PayPal alternatives.
 You may want to have a look at our merchant account comparison chart as well.
 We also have an article comparing PayPal with traditional full-service merchant accounts.

-As always, if you’ve used — or are using — a PayPal business account to accept payments, we’d love to hear about it!
+As always, if you have experience using PayPal business account to accept payments, we’d love to hear about it!
 Please drop us a comment!